-Report Authors:Sarah Oldfield / Liam Pickering

-Housing, Health & Partnerships Officer / Early Help

-Hub Manager

-tel: 01603 430121/ 01508 533684

-email: sarah.oldfield@broadland.gov.uk /

-Ipickering@s-norfolk.gov.uk

-Portfolio Holder: Housing and Wellbeing
+Report Author(s): Sarah Oldfield/Liam Pickering Housing, Health & Partnerships Officer/Early Help Hub Manager 01603 430121/ 01508 533684 Sarah.oldfield@broadland.gov.uk /lpickering@s- norfolk.gov.uk Portfolio: Housing & Wellbeing & Wellbeing and Early Intervention.

-Wards Affected: All
+Ward(s) Affected: All Wards

-Purpose of the Report: The two Councils one team approach provides the opportunity to take a consistent approach across both council areas to dealing with safeguarding concerns for children and adults.
-This report and attached draft Policy provide guidance for dealing with concerns, outlines a revised safeguarding process and clarifies the roles and responsibilities of council officers and Members.
+Purpose of the Report:

+The two councils one team approach provides the opportunity to take a consistent approach across both council areas to dealing with safeguarding concerns for children and adults.
+This report and attached draft policy provide guidance for dealing with concerns, outlines a revised safeguarding process and clarifies the roles and responsibilities of council officers and members.